wirlypirly12/actor-rpc/README.md

 # actor rpc

-actor messaging script, you can create and call functions probably add detouring eventually
+actor messaging script, allows you to create and call functions inside of other actors. i will probably add the ability to detour functions eventually